Trouble at the Top

-Trouble at the Top was a business-based BBC television fly on the wall documentary broadcast on BBC2.
+Trouble at the Top is a business-based BBC television fly on the wall documentary broadcast on BBC2.
 The series focussed on business failings or disputes between business people.
 Mainly the series depicted half-hour documentaries on large businesses such as Sainsbury's or privately owned ventures.
-It also featured a number of celebrity-based editions such as Chef Gordon Ramsay, supermodel Jodie Kidd and even pop group Bucks Fizz.
-The series ran for 11 seasons from 1997 to 2007.
+It also featured a number of celebrity-based editions such as Chef Gordon Ramsay, supermodel Jodie Kidd and pop group Bucks Fizz.
+The series ran for nine seasons from 8 January 1997 to 8 February 2005.

 The 2005 movie Kinky Boots was inspired by an episode about W.J.
 Brooks Ltd, a family-controlled Earls Barton, Northamptonshire shoe factory whose 'Divine' product line consisted of traditionally feminine footwear marketed towards men.

-Trouble at the Top also reportedly inspired TV producer Mark Burnett to make "The Apprentice" which debuted in the USA in 2004.
+Trouble at the Top reportedly inspired TV producer Mark Burnett to make The Apprentice, which debuted in the US in 2004.

 A spin off four-part series, Trouble at the Big Top, followed developments at the Millennium Dome in a similar style.